 The City understands the importance of creating jobs and supporting economic development in the community.
-The City currently offers the following formal incentive programs.
-However, the City is willing to consider additional incentives to businesses that bring significant jobs and revenue to the community.
-In order to discuss a customized incentive program, please contact Amie Mendes, Economic Development Manager, at (209) 366-7100.
+The City currently offers some of the below formal incentive programs.
+However, the City is willing to negotiate additional incentives with businesses that bring significant jobs and revenue to the community.
+In order to discuss a customized incentive program, please contact Amie Mendes, Economic Development Manager, at (209) 366-7235 or email@example.com.

 Recycling Market Development Zone (RMDZ) Program

-To see if you qualify for the Program or for questions related to RMDZ Program, click on the following link to the Cal Recycle website http://www.calrecycle.ca.gov/rmdz/.
+To see if you qualify for the Program or for questions related to RMDZ Program, visit the Cal Recycle website http://www.calrecycle.ca.gov/rmdz/

 ETP is a California State agency that provides funding to employers to assist in upgrading the skills of their workers through training that leads to good paying, long-term jobs.
 The ETP is a funding agency, not a training agency.
 Businesses determine their own training needs and how to provide training.
 ETP provides a funding mechanism to enable employers to efficiently and effectively train their employees.
 For more information, visit http://www.etp.ca.gov/.